Park and Ride and bus services

 Travelling by train

-If you live near a train station, you may prefer to travel by train to Cambridge Station and take a bus to the hospital or nearby Francis Crick Avenue.
+You may prefer to travel by train to Cambridge Station and take a bus to the hospital or nearby Francis Crick Avenue.

 Alternatively, you could take a taxi from Cambridge Station to the new hospital (2.5 miles), which would take around 10-15 minutes depending on traffic.